soichi-berson/portfolio/README.md

 - **Technologies Used:** Python
 - **Insights:** [Link to Project](https://github.com/soichi-berson/education-spending_and_happiness_analysis)

-### 4. Evalua&on of 4G and Full Fibre Coverage in the UK: A Five-Year Analysis (May 2024)
+### 4. Evaluation of 4G and Full Fibre Coverage in the UK: A Five-Year Analysis (May 2024)
 - **Technologies Used:** Python, MongoDB
 - **Insights:** [Link to Project](https://github.com/soichi-berson/4G_FullFibre_Analysis)